Cato Institute

 The Cato Institute is an American libertarian think tank headquartered in Washington, D.C.
 It was founded in 1977 by Ed Crane, Murray Rothbard, and Charles Koch, chairman of the board and chief executive officer of Koch Industries.
-Cato was established to have a focus on public advocacy, media exposure and societal influence.
-According to the 2020 Global 'Go To Think Tank Index Report (Think Tanks and Civil Societies Program, University of Pennsylvania), Cato is number 27 in the "Top Think Tanks Worldwide" and number 13 in the "Top Think Tanks in the United States".
+Cato was established to focus on public advocacy, media exposure, and societal influence.

-The Cato Institute is libertarian in its political philosophy, and advocates a limited role for government in domestic and foreign affairs as well as a strong protection of civil liberties.
-This includes support for lowering or abolishing most taxes, opposition to the Federal Reserve system and the Affordable Care Act, the privatization of numerous government agencies and programs including Social Security and the United States Postal Service, demilitarization of the police, and adhering to a non-interventionist foreign policy.
+Cato advocates for a limited governmental role in domestic and foreign affairs and strong protection of civil liberties, including support for lowering or abolishing most taxes, opposition to the Federal Reserve system and the Affordable Care Act, the privatization of numerous government agencies and programs including Social Security and the United States Postal Service, demilitarization of the police, open borders and adhering to a non-interventionist foreign policy.

+According to the 2019 Global Go to Think Tank Index Report (revised June 2020, Think Tanks and Civil Societies Program, University of Pennsylvania), Cato was number 20 in the "Top Think Tanks Worldwide" and number 13 in the "Top Think Tanks in the United States".

 History

+20th century

-The institute was founded in January 1977 in San Francisco, California; named at the suggestion of Murray Rothbard after Cato's Letters, a series of British essays penned in the early 18th century by John Trenchard and Thomas Gordon.
+The institute was founded in January 1977 in San Francisco, California; named at the suggestion of cofounder Rothbard after Cato's Letters, a series of British essays penned in the early 18th century by John Trenchard and Thomas Gordon.

 In 1981, Murray Rothbard was removed from the Cato Institute by the board.
-The board wanted to move Cato into political policy making.
-Rothbard thought it should be devoted to scholarship.

-Cato relocated to Washington, D.C., in 1981, settling initially in an historic house on Capitol Hill.
+That same year, Cato relocated to Washington, D.C., settling initially in a historic house on Capitol Hill.
 The institute moved to its current location on Massachusetts Avenue in 1993.

+21st century

-Cato Institute was named the fifth-ranked think tank in the world for 2009 in a study of think tanks by James G. McGann, PhD of the University of Pennsylvania, based on a criterion of excellence in "producing rigorous and relevant research, publications and programs in one or more substantive areas of research".
+In 2009, Cato Institute was the fifth-ranked think tank in the world in a study of think tanks by James G. McGann, at the University of Pennsylvania, based on a criterion of excellence in "producing rigorous and relevant research, publications and programs in one or more substantive areas of research".

-By 2011, the Cato Institute had a budget of $39 million and was "one of the largest think tanks in Washington".
+In 2015, Cato's revenue exceeded $37 million, and the organization had 124 employees on staff.
+In 2024, its revenue was reported at more than $71 million.

 Activities

-Various Cato programs were favorably ranked in a survey published by the University of Pennsylvania in 2012.
+Various Cato Institute programs were favorably ranked in a survey on think tanks published by the University of Pennsylvania in 2012.